appbaseio/reactivesearch/content/docs/analytics/curated-insights.md

 Curated Insights is a biweekly or monthly report created by appbase.io's team of search experts.
 It provides insights that are hard to glean just from the analytics data itself.

-A curated insights provides insights into the following areas:
+A curated insights report provides insights into the following areas:

 ### Search Ranking Strategy